Spring Vegetable Garden Tasks: When to Plant Cool-Season Crops (Zone 5ish Planting Guide)

 Spring Vegetable Garden Maintenance Tips

-Water consistently; not a soggy bed, do the finger test.
+Water consistently; not a soggy bed.
+Do the finger test!

 Harvest regularly; the more you harvest, the more will grow!

-Remove damaged leaves
+Remove damaged leaves.

-Monitor for pests
+Monitor for pests.

-Cover plants during cold snaps
+Cover plants during cold snaps.

 Healthy soil and compost at planting time usually provide enough nutrition for cool-season crops.